-Let’s be real though.
-If you don’t have an active pool of individuals willing and ready to share knowledge, you’re going to be have a rough road trying to build a culture of knowledge sharing.
+Let’s be real, though.
+If you don’t have an active pool of individuals willing and ready to share knowledge, you’re going to have a rough road trying to build a culture of knowledge sharing.

 Focus on identifying high performers, as they’ll be future leaders and knowledge sharers.
 Use mentoring programs to train them in how to lead and how to adopt a knowledge sharing culture.
 Then, set them free as mentors for new hires.
 Done well, and you can watch the magic happen as the culture starts to take on a life of its own.